 Headed to the Caribbean island of Guadeloupe?
 Find out what to bring including shoes, clothing, and other essentials!
-Here’s what to pack for Guadeloupe!
+Here’s what to wear in Guadeloupe!

 Written By: Francesca Murray